Scotch Whisky is the most popular Spirit in the world and a staple of every Home Bar.

-There are 5 Whisky regions in Scotland.
-The largest one is Speyside that is home to over half of all Scotch distilleries.
-Some of the Scotch Whisky regions produce a very distinctive style of Scotch, while others are known for their versatilty, but knowing what part of Scotland a Whisky is from, should give you some general idea about its taste.
+There are five Whisky regions in Scotland.
+Islands are sometimes mentioned as the sixth region, but are not officially recognized.
+The largest region in terms of the number of distilleries is Speyside that is home to over half of all Scotch distilleries, while Campbelton only remains home to three.
+It's surrounded by the Highland Whisky region.
+Some of the Scotch Whisky regions - Islay and Lowland, for instance - produce a very distinctive style of Scotch, while others are known for their versatilty, but knowing what part of Scotland a Whisky is from, should give you some general idea about its taste.

 Scotch Whisky can be made from malted barley (in this case it's called malt Whisky) or from other grains, like corn or wheat (grain Whisky).
 Only when a malt Whisky is produced at a single distillery, it's called single malt.
 The rest (which is roughly 95% of the time) is blended Scotch, which means it's a blend of Whiskies from different distilleries.

 When tasting Scotch Whisky, try it first on its own (neat), and add ice or water later.
 While you're not prohibited of drinking it with Coke, we strongly advise against it.
 Aromas and flavors of Scotch will get lost and you will not be able to truly taste and appreciate them.

 Wish to expand your liquor cabinet without hurting your wallet?
 Browse our selection of best Scotches under $100!

 The Art of Tasting is a never-ending journey, but Rome wasn't built in a day either, so sit down and relax, you'll be home schooled now.
 Let the tasting begin!Take the lesson

 warning!
 After finishing the course, you might become a full Spirits-dawg and drown in the Sea of knowledge.
 Dangerous paths, my friend.
 Only a true adventurer can take them.
 Just try not to also take an arrow in the knee.